 The problem with this mismanagement form shows itself once a data breach occurs since the most costly part is how it is managed.
 Therefore, to help you avoid any mistakes during the usual stages of a data breach, I will walk you through each stage one by one and recommend tackling each situation.

 This is usually the first stage in any data breach that companies face.
 It starts with yourself or your users (in- and outside the company) feeling something odd.
 For example, a part of your application might work slower; your users are shown weird pop-up ads, or e-mails are sent to spam.
 These are the first warnings which you should inspect carefully.
-Even worse indicators are that your data is not accessible anymore or that your website provider took down your site.
+Even worse indicators are that your data is not accessible anymore or your website provider took down your site.

 These are all signals that your application, company, or data has been hacked.
 To better understand how to detect these and other indicators quickly, you can also look at my previous article: 7 Signs that your Website has been hacked.

 If any of the signals mentioned above have surfaced in your company, you need to act fast and investigate the issue intensively since mismanagement in an early stage can already lead to a loss of customer trust and more delayed remediation of the vulnerability.